Personality, Individual Differences and Behavior Genetics (PIB)

 Throughout, the importance of individual differences in both applied and basic research settings is stressed.
 Thus conceived, individual difference methodology and findings have broad implications for cognitive psychologists, neuroscientists, gerontologists, clinical psychologists, evolutionary psychologists, counseling psychologists, social psychologists, educational psychologists, industrial/organizational psychologists, public policy, forensics, and animal researchers.

 As a PIB student, you will complete a core set of courses and seminars that reflect the shared content and methodology of the field including courses in quantitative methods, research methodology, and psychological assessment that provide the foundation you will need to undertake psychological research.
-In addition, you will pick one of three academic tracks and design an individualized course of instruction in consultation with your advisor.
-Students selecting the personality track receive training in the assessment, nature and real-world consequences of individual differences in personality.
-Students selecting the individual differences track receive broad training in the major domains of individual differences psychology including cognitive ability and personality.
-And, students selecting the behavioral genetics track receive training in molecular and quantitative genetics in addition to their training in psychology.
+In addition, you will select from a list of courses related to personality, individual differences, and behvioral genetics, and you will design an individualized course of instruction in consultation with your advisor -- for example, involving courses that cover assessment, nature, and real-world consequences of individual differences in personality, cognitive ability, and other types of individual differences, or training in molecular and quantitative gentetic approaches.
+For specific curriculum requirements, please visit the Graduate Education Catalog: Psychology.

 Thomas Brothen, Morse-Alumni Distinguished Professor of Psychology